joaopavila120/parking-control-app/README.md

 # parking-control-app
-A simple parking control app developed during POO matter at college
+A simple parking control app with user interface using Java.
+Developed in a POO exam at college.